AntonioDePau/KHPCPatchManager/README.md

 A huge thank you to:
 - Noxalus: https://github.com/Noxalus/OpenKh/tree/feature/egs-hed-packer
-- Xeeyanmo and the whole OpenKH team: https://github.com/Xeeynamo/OpenKh
+- Xeeynamo and the whole OpenKH team: https://github.com/Xeeynamo/OpenKh